normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DotNetDynamoDBAPIs.md

-# AWS SDK for .NET Data Plane APIs
+# Accessing DynamoDB items with the AWS SDK for .NET

 The NuGet package [AWSSDK.DynamoDBv2](https://www.nuget.org/packages/AWSSDK.DynamoDBv2/) contains 3 different APIs save and get items from tables.